What is UDA?

 Do I have to pay for my travel and living expenses?

-Yes, though your student loans can help offset these costs.
+Yes, but your student loans can help offset these costs.

 Can I still play in the UK even if I've used up all of my NCAA/NAIA eligibility?